 - Please use the Endnote formatting option in Word for endnotes.

 - We generally include a photo and capsule biography of each contributor.
-Contributors should submit by email a high-resolution (300dpi) headshot and biographical info, including social media identities and other contact information as appropriate, along with article submission.
-Please only include acknowledgements of anyone who actually contributed to researching or writing the article.
+Contributors should submit by email a high-resolution ( min of 300dpi) headshot and biographical info along with article submission.
+Please only include acknowledgments of anyone who actually contributed to researching or writing the article.
 As most authors have their writing reviewed by others, we ask that you refrain from thanking any readers.
+Editors reserve the right to edit bios to conform to our style and for space.
+We take out any language that is overly self-promotional.

-Starting in 2021, The Journal is published six times per year and mailed to all NYSBA members.
+Starting in 2021, the Journal is published six times per year (see below) and mailed to all NYSBA members as well as available online.
 Journal content may be used in the NYSBA Weekly content email blast to members, on the NYSBA website, and in other settings.
+Deadlines for content are usually one month before the publication date, but please reach out for confirmation.

 Copyright and Reprint Policies

 For copyright purposes, submitted material becomes the property of the New York State Bar Association.
-When submitting work to NYSBA, upon acceptance for publication, you agree to grant non-exclusive rights to NYSBA to publish your content both online and in print.
+When submitting work to NYSBA, upon acceptance for publication, you agree to grant non-exclusive rights to NYSBA to publish your content both online and in print in any of our publications.

 Members and others are allowed to reprint material, with permission, in accordance with the following guidelines: